natelgrw/firmaforge/README.md

-# FirmaForge: Firmware Modification & Analysis Toolkit
+# FirmaForge: A Firmware Reverse Engineering Toolkit
 A powerful firmware modification and analysis tool for routers, IoT devices, and embedded systems.

 ## ⚙️ Features